-Most of you have probably seen the popular online social deduction game, Among Us, zoom up the gaming charts in the past few months.
-I have had many people come to me asking me if there are any board games like Among Us.
+Most of you have probably seen the popular online social deduction game, Among Us, zoom up the gaming charts in the past year.
+I have had many people come to me asking me if there are any board games like Among Us or if there is actually an Among Us board game.
 Well, this genre of social deduction has been in the board gaming world for years, and there are so many board games like Among Us that fit this category perfectly.
 If you rather get your gaming fix from a physical board game rather than on a computer or phone screen, then I have created a list of the best social deduction games like among us just for you!

 There is currently not an among us board game on the market.
 However, there are many board games within the social deduction category that can be considered board games like among us.
 Although there is not a board game with the popular among us theme like the video game, there are similar board games that will give you the same type of gameplay you may be looking for in an among us board game.